wit4401/wit4401/README.md

 <div align="center">I enjoy computation, video games (both playing and researching game design), golf, card games, and television.
 These repositories are all major coding and work that I have done for my college classes or on my own.
 I update frequently.</div>

-<h2 align="center">Current Courses (Spring 2022)</h2>

-* COSC 350: Systems Software
-  * Study of programming at the systems level, mostly in a UNIX environment.
-Topics include processes, threads, sockets, basic I/O operations, interprocess communication and use of Shell and Perl scripts.
-* MATH 216: Statistical Thinking
-  * Descriptive and inferential analysis of data, emphasizing appropriate assumptions, computer use and interpretation.
-Parametric and non-parametric methods are compared and contrasted.
-Includes a weekly laboratory.
-* MATH 310: Calculus III
-  * Arc length, indeterminate forms, Euclidean spaces, functions of several variables, partial differentiation, multiple integrals.
-* MATH 311: Differential Equations
-  *	 Solutions of first and second order equations and their applications: separable, exact, homogeneous, linear.
-Numerical and series solutions of ordinary and partial differential equations.

 <h2 align="center">Future Courses (Fall 2022)</h2>

 * COSC 420: Hi-Performance Computing